 Streets that wish to run one-off PlayStreets will be required to run a short consultation with neighbours to demonstrate support for the initative.

-The closing date for applications to be received is Wednesday 7 August 2019.
+The closing date for applications to be received and consultations to have run is Wednesday 7 August 2019.

 How it works